jcaillon/valet/docs/content/docs/017.new-extensions/_index.md

   You can also install a specific version of the extension by providing the git reference `--version my-ref`.
 See `valet self extend --help` for more options.
 {{< /callout >}}

+## 🚧 Install dependencies

+If your extension requires additional dependencies, you can create a `extension.setup.sh` script at the root of your extension directory.

+This script will be sourced from Valet when installing or updating the extension.
+You can use Valet functions as if you were coding a command.

+{{< callout type="info" >}}
+The user will have the possibility to skip the execution of this script.
+{{< /callout >}}

 {{< cards >}}
   {{< card icon="arrow-circle-left" link="../configuration" title="Configuration" >}}
   {{< card icon="arrow-circle-right" link="../new-commands" title="Create a new command" >}}